 Under what circumstances should you delay Medicare enrollment?

-After they have thought through the answers to the questions above, here is a final question to consider:
+After thinking through the answers to the questions above, here is a final question to consider:

 What should you watch out for if you delay enrollment in Medicare?